Theme

 Open it as part of the GUI-agent and computer-use layer.
 It is most relevant for readers comparing desktop control, browser operators, visual interface agents, MCP-connected tools, and multimodal agent stacks rather than simple chat assistants.

-The project materials are useful for checking the mix of local and remote computer operation, remote browser operation, UI-TARS model links, Agent TARS CLI and Web UI options, MCP integration, examples, and release history.
+The project connects local and remote computer operation with remote browser control, UI-TARS models, Agent TARS CLI and Web UI options, MCP integration, and practical examples.

 Before using